-By understanding your customer, you can make more informed decisions about design.
+By knowing how to understand your customer, you can make more informed decisions about design.

 This includes all design, from product and service design to website and app design.